-- 14. The year-on-year inflation rate eased to 6.6 percent in December 2023 from 6.8 percent in November 2023.
-This is within the Government target range of 5 +/- 2.5 percent demonstrating prudent monetary policies.
-The tightening of the monetary policy was to address the pressures on the exchange rate and mitigate second round effects including from global prices.
-This will ensure that inflationary expectations remain anchored, while setting inflation on a firm downward path towards the 5.0 percent mid-point of the target range.
-The easing of inflation was also supported by lower food prices. - 15.
+- 14. The year-on-year inflation rate eased to 6.6 percent in December 2023 from a peak of 9.6 percent in October 2022 and has been within the Government target range of 5 +/- 2.5 percent for the first half of 2023/24 demonstrating prudent monetary policies.
+However, inflation has remained sticky in the upper bound of the Government's target range since July 2023 due to relatively higher energy prices.
+Consequently, the tightening of the monetary policy was to address the pressures on the exchange rate and mitigate second round effects including from global prices.
+This ensured that inflationary expectations remain anchored, while setting inflation on a firm downward path towards the 5.0 percent mid-point of the target range.
+The easing of inflation was also supported by Government interventions and favourable weather conditions that increased food supply and lowered food prices. - 15.
 Food inflation remained the dominant driver of overall inflation in November 2023.
-However, it declined to 7.6 percent in November 2023 from a peak of 15.8 percent in October 2022 supported by general decline in international food prices, government interventions through zero rating of select food commodities, and improved weather conditions that enhanced production of fast-growing food items, thus moderating their prices.
+However, it declined to 7.7 percent in December 2023 from a peak of 15.8 percent in October 2022 supported by general decline in international food prices, government interventions through zero rating of select food commodities, and improved weather conditions that enhanced production of fast-growing food items, thus moderating their prices.
 Nonetheless, sugar prices remained elevated driven by domestic and global factors. - 16.
-Fuel inflation remained elevated reflecting the impact of the rise in international oil prices.
-It increased to 15.5 percent in November 2023 from 11.7 percent in November 2022.
-The increase reflects the impact of higher international oil prices, depreciation in the shilling exchange rate and gradual withdrawal of the fuel subsidies from September 2022 and the upward adjustment of electricity tariff from April 2023. - 17.
-Core (non-food non-fuel) inflation remained stable at 3.3 percent in November 2023, from a peak of 4.4 percent in March 2023.
+Fuel inflation remained elevated reflecting the impact of the rise in international oil prices, depreciation in the shilling exchange rate and gradual withdraw of the fuel subsidize from September 2022 and the upward adjustment of electricity tariff from April 2023.
+Fuel inflation declined to 13.7 percent in December 2023 from 15.5 percent in November 2023, driven by a downward adjustment in pump prices.
+Additionally, the upward adjustment of VAT on petroleum product in July 2023 from 8.0 percent to 16.0 percent to eliminate tax credits from the sector exacted upward pressures on prices.
+However, prices of cooking gas continued to decline and moderated inflation reflecting the impact of the zero-rating of VAT on liquefied petroleum gas (LPG).

+17. Core (non-food non-fuel) inflation remained stable at 3.4 percent in December 2023, from a peak of 4.4 percent in March 2023.
 The decline is attributed to the tight monetary policy and muted demand pressures.